-\textbf{Instruction finetuned models achieve the best performance compared to encoder-only models and prompting methods and the improvement is consistent on all datasets.} On 2 out of 3 datasets, Flan-T5-large (770M) achieves better performance compared to best encoder-only model, only worse than Flan-T5-xl-Enc (1.2B) on EMH dataset.
-Further, Flan-T5-xl (3B) achieves the best performance compared to all other methods.
-We draw conclusion to answer RQ2 that instruction-finetuned methods is better suited to be used for measuring conversational empathy.
-Later in Section~\ref{subsec:ablation}, we carefully dissect the instruction finetuning-based method to analyze the reason for its high performance.
+\textbf{Instruction finetuned models achieve the best performance compared to encoder models and prompting methods, the improvement is consistent on all datasets.} On 2 out of 3 datasets, Flan-T5-Large (770M) achieves better performance compared to the best encoder model, only worse than Flan-T5-Enc-XL (1.2B) on EMH dataset.
+Further, Flan-T5-XL (3B) achieves the best performance compared to all other methods.
+We draw the conclusion that instruction-finetuned methods are better suited to be used for measuring conversational empathy.